Directed by: Jaye Moyer, LCSW, TEP, CTP-2 &

 4. Transforming Reactivity into Response

-Develop the ability to pause, reflect, and choose intentional action.
-Integrate awareness, emotional regulation, and role flexibility to support meaningful change.
+Develop the ability to pause, reflect, and choose intentional actions.
+Integrate mindfulness, emotional awareness, and role flexibility.